calcom/cal.com/packages/app-store-cli/readme.md

 - Beta Release
   - Show a warning somewhere that app directory must not be renamed manually, edit command must be used.
+  - edit command should ask for slug and verify if it exists

 - Improvements
   - Prefill fields in edit command